 Yes No ?
 CHEAPER.
-The software is cheaper to make or use than those currently available on the ш Ш market.
+The software is cheaper to make or use than those currently available on the market.
 Why/How?
 EASIER TO USE.
-The software is less complicated, less labor intensive, more user friendly Ш Ш than those currently available on the market.
+The software is less complicated, less labor intensive, more user friendly chan those currently available on the market.
 Why/How?
-EASIER TO MAKE.
-The software is less complicated/complex to develop than those currently available on the market.
+ASIER TO MAKE.
+The software is less complicated/complex to develop than those urrently available on the market.
 Why/How?
 FASTER.
 The software works faster than those currently available on the market.
 Why/How?
 MORE PRECISE.
 The software yields more accurate results than those usually achieved.
 Why/How?
 MORE ATTRACTIVE.
 The software would appeal to a broader segment of the market tha those currently on the market.
 Why/How?
 CLEAR VALUE.
-Other software currently available on the market are so similar that the П added value of this one will be readily apparent.
+Other software currently available on the market are so similar that the added value of this one will be readily apparent.
 Why/How?
 MORE RELIABLE.
 The software breaks down less frequently, or is more consistently uccessful, than those currently available on the market.
 Why/How?
 EASIER TO FIX.
 The software is less complicated or costly to develop and maintain than those currently available on the market.
 Why/How?
-4. MARKET POTENTIAL 4.1.9 Specify the p ositioning of your software on the market ,, ч LASTING MARKET.
+4. MARKET POTENTIAL 4.1.5 Specify the p ositioning of your software on the market LASTING MARKET.
 The need or demand for the software will last for a very long time.
 Why/How?
 LARGE MARKET.
-There is already a large market for this software, or the appeal of the software can be expected to create a large market where none previously existed. - Why/How?
+There is already a large market for this software, or the appeal of the software can be expected to create a large market where none previously existed.
+Why/How?
 GROWING MARKET.
 There has been steady growth in the target market for your software over a number of years.
 Why/How?

-Confidential

 HIGHER PROFIT MARGIN.
-Their software is easier and cheaper to make than those currently available on the market, but can be sold at a comparable price.
+Their software is easier and cheaper to make than the currently available on the market, but can be sold at a comparable price.

-Why/Ho w?
+Why/Hov w?
 EASY FOR USERS TO SWITCH.
 The software is sufficiently similar to those currently available on the market that users will easily be able to switch.

-ш Why/Ho t tilat users will t easily be able t O SWILCH.

-Competitors will developing an equivalent

-software Why/Ho problems withou ıt it.

-42. t dt A t 41. t - d:d2 ı

-- this invention de technology to m

-names, press ar -

-• ompanies, be su • name, position on, e-mail and

-telepl hone. (\ We will obtain yo our permission before contaction ng anyone).

-Have you had Does this

-Cor npany cont acts with Contact Name Position/Title E-mail Phone company already offer a

-this c ompany? similar product?

-☐ Ye es 🗌 No Yes No

-es No Yes No

-I I I V

-es No Yes No

-UNIVERSITE
+Why/How?
+HARD TO DUPLICATE.
+Competitors will have difficulty developing an equivalent software, or in solving problems without it.
+Why/How? th 4.2.
+To whom (users, customers, industry) is this invention dedicated?
+List the names of companies you think might be interested in using your technology to make, use or sell products or services.
+Please specify with examples (company names, press articles) + Applications?
+If you have a contact at any of these companies, be sure to provide name, position, e-mail and telephone.
+(We will obtain your permission before contacting anyone).
+Con npany con e you had tacts with company?
+Contact Name Position/Title E-mail Phone Does this company already offer a similar product? ☐ Y es 🗌 No Yes No Y es 🗌 No Yes No ☐ Y es 🗌 No Yes No ΙПΥ es \square No ☐ Yes ☐ No

+UNIVERSITĒ